OvRcode/ovrride/cookbooks/database/README.md

 Database Cookbook
 =================
 The main highlight of this cookbook is the `database` and `database_user` resources for managing databases and database users in a RDBMS.
 Providers for MySQL, PostgreSQL and SQL Server are also provided, see usage documentation below.

+This cookbook also contains recipes to configure mysql database masters and slaves and uses EBS for storage, integrating together with the application cookbook utilizing data bags for application related information.
+These recipes are written primarily to use MySQL and the Opscode mysql cookbook.
+Other RDBMS may be supported at a later date.
+This cookbook does not automatically restore database dumps, but does install tools to help with that.

 Requirements
 ------------
 Chef version 0.11+

 ### Platforms
-- Debian, Ubuntu
+* Debian, Ubuntu
-- Red Hat, CentOS, Scientific, Fedora, Amazon
+* Red Hat, CentOS, Scientific, Fedora, Amazon

 ### Cookbooks
-The following Chef Software cookbooks are dependencies:
+The following Opscode cookbooks are dependencies:

+* mysql
 * postgresql
+* xfs
+* aws

 Resources/Providers
 -------------------
 These resources aim to expose an abstraction layer for interacting with different RDBMS in a general way.
 Currently the cookbook ships with providers for MySQL, PostgreSQL and SQL Server.
 Please see specific usage in the __Example__ sections below.
 The providers use specific Ruby gems installed under Chef's Ruby environment to execute commands and carry out actions.
 These gems will need to be installed before the providers can operate correctly.
 Specific notes for each RDBS flavor:

-- MySQL: leverages the `mysql2` gem, which can be installed with the `mysql2_chef_gem` resource prior to use (available on the Supermarket).
-You must depend on the `mysql2_chef_gem` cookbook, then use a `mysql2_chef_gem` resource to install it.
-The resource allows the user to select MySQL client library versions, as well as optionally select MariaDB libraries.
+- MySQL: leverages the `mysql` gem which is installed as part of the `mysql-chef_gem` recipe.
+You must declare `include_recipe "database::mysql"` to include this in your recipe.
 - PostgreSQL: leverages the `pg` gem which is installed as part of the `postgresql::ruby` recipe.
 You must declare `include_recipe "database::postgresql"` to include this.
 - SQL Server: leverages the `tiny_tds` gem which is installed as part of the `sql_server::client` recipe.

+This cookbook is not in charge of installing the Database Management System itself.
+Therefore, if you want to install MySQL, for instance, you should add `include_recipe "mysql::server"` in your recipe, or include `mysql::server` in the node run_list.

 ### database
 Manage databases in a RDBMS.
 Use the proper shortcut resource depending on your RDBMS: `mysql_database`, `postgresql_database` or `sql_server_database`.

 #### Actions
 - :create: create a named database